The Perfect 3 Day Taipei Itinerary

 Bopiliao Historical Block is a great place to appreciate a range of architecture.
 The buildings in this area date back to the 18th century and have Fujian, Japanese, and Qing Dynasty influences.

 The majority of the buildings here are built in red brick with balconies and intricate embellishments.
-You'll also find a lot of creative wall paintings, all of which are great for photos!
+There are also many creative wall paintings, all of which are great for photos!

 This area was previously the main commercial area of Taipei, but it is now a cultural and historical district.
 The main attraction is the Heritage and Culture Education Center.
 This museum covers two stories and has multiple exhibits, including those on Chinese education.